 What is black mould?

-Black mould is the common name for Stachybotrys chartarum and is often found in damp or water-damaged buildings as a dark green, grey or black slime.
+Black mould is the common name used to refer to fungi that are found in damp or water-damaged buildings.
+These include Cladosporium, Alternaria and Stachybotrys chartarum.
+You can recognise fungi growth by areas of dark green, grey or black slime.

 Stachybotrys spores by Brendon Rawlings via Wikimedia Commons

 In some cases, prolonged exposure to black mould can be harmful, especially for the elderly, infants or asthmatics as well as those with skin and respiratory problems.
 Mould produces allergens but some forms can also release mycotoxins that can aggravate respiratory conditions.
 It can also cause fatigue, headaches and breathing difficulties if left untreated.
 For more information on Mould and Health read this from the NHS.
 You can also read our piece on the health risks of mould.